ProDigresser/project-3/README.md

 ## The App

 In order to work as a team and develop coherently - we took time looking at the different faucets that we thought were key to this app, and worked though the development process methodically.
-These were the steps we identified -
+These were the steps we identified-

 1. Develop an understanding of what our user story would look like
 2. Formulate a backend structure of key endpoints and potential APIs
 3. Develop the core backend features as a group and get a clear understanding of the backend structure before diving in further
 4. Gather the external APIs we would be using and initiate them on the back end
 5. Attach the backend endpoints to the front end using React
 6. Form a style guide - including a wireframe, colour pallette and logo
-7. Stretch goals

 ### The User Stroy and Backend Framework